Guide to Outstanding Checks

 What Is an Outstanding Check?

-Typically, a payor writes a check to a payee, and the payee deposits the check.
+Typically, a payor writes a check to a payee and the payee deposits the check.
 Funds are transferred into the payee’s account this way.
-With today’s technology, checks can be cashed without a fee electronically.
-If you can access your bank account by app, all it takes is a few clicks on your phone.
+Whether you have a traditional or an online bank account, you can typically make a mobile check deposit with just a few clicks on your phone.

 But with outstanding checks, things don’t follow this flow.
 An outstanding check is a check that has been issued but not cashed or deposited.
 It is considered a liability for the issuer until it is redeemed.
 If outstanding checks aren’t redeemed, they can become void after a certain timeframe, often six months.

-Until it is deposited, outstanding checks are liabilities on the payor’s balance sheet.
-Small business owners might wonder, “What does an outstanding check mean?” as well as how to deal with it.
-It can be a challenge, because enough cash must be kept in the account drawn upon to cover outstanding checks until they are cashed.
+Until it has been deposited and cleared, outstanding checks are liabilities on the payor’s balance sheet.
+This can be a challenge for both consumers and small business owners, because enough cash must be kept in the account drawn upon to cover outstanding checks until they are cashed.
 Outstanding checks can complicate accounting because the assumption is that a check gets issued, deposited, and paid.
 But if it hasn’t been cashed yet, it can throw off bookkeeping.

 How Do Outstanding Checks Work?